aldebaran/qibuild/doc/source/advanced/cfg/qiproject_xml_syntax.rst

 Each tool then parses the same file using its associated tags, ignoring the rest.

-This helps having loosing coupled dependencies between the various tools.
+This helps having loosely coupled dependencies between the various tools.

 qibuild